As far as women are concerned the Age of Reason in the eighteenth century was certainly inappropriately named.

 He decided to leave Switzerland in 1755 to search for a broader range of patrons in Austria, where his wife Cleophea Lutz died in 1757.
 In 1760 he left for Italy taking Angelica their only child with him.

 This was a privilege not usually granted to women and is a compliment to the high regard officials had for her father and his work.
-It enabled Angelica to broaden her knowledge of painting styles and innovative techniques, as well as refine her own skills.
+It enabled Angelica to broaden her knowledge of painting styles and innovative techniques, as well as refine her own skills and style.

 In Florence she was accepted into the prestigious Accademia del Disegno obtaining special permission to copy in a separate room at the Uffizi Gallery where she enjoyed both the privilege and privacy.